mtorabirad/PricePrediction/project_predicting_AirBnB_prices.md

 #### Feature Importance

-Feature Importance (FI) measures the relative importance of the feature in predicting the target variable (i.e., how useful a feature is at predicting the target variable).
-The importance of FI measures is in that they allow gaining insights into the data and model, they can allow one to remove features that are not important and focus only on those that are.
+Feature Importance (FI) measures the relative importance of a feature in predicting the target variable (i.e., how useful a feature is at predicting the target variable).
+The importance of measuring FI is that it allows gaining insights into the data and model; in addition, is can allow one to remove features that are not important and focus only on those that are.
 This may introduce opportunities to improve the model.

-In an LR model, FI can be measured by the estimated value of the feature coefficient.
+In an LR model, FI can be measured by the estimated value of feature coefficients.
 In this project, analyzing those values showed that the four most important features, in descending order, are 'bathrooms', 'cleaning_fee', 'accommodates', and 'distance'.
 The importance of the remaining features were more than ten times lower than of the most importance feature 'bathrooms'.

-### Decision tree
+### Decision Tree

 The first tree-based regressor is the decision tree.
 In training a regression tree, similar to a classification tree, the tree is grown by finding the split point (split feature and split value) such that the information gain obtained by the split is maximized.
 A good split will make sure that observations with similar values of the dependent variable end up in the same leave (i.e., nodes become more pure as the value of inter-node variance decreases with the splits).
 Information gain is the difference between impurity of the parent node and the weighted sum of the impurity of the child nodes - the lower the impurity of the child nodes, the larger the information gain.
 For regression trees, impurity can be measured using MSE.
 Note that in regression trees, the predicted value for the samples within a node is the mean of the samples within that node.

-#### Hyper-parameter Tunning and Performances
+#### Hyper-parameter Tunning and Performance Evaluation

-The hyper-parameters of the tree-based models are tunned using scikit-learn's GridSearchCV.
+One of the main disadvantages of DTs is that they are prone to overfitting and, therefore, should not be used with default hyper-parameters.
+Hyper-parameter tunning was performed using scikit-learn's GridSearchCV.
 The class takes a model, a hyper-parameter grid, and a cross-validation strategy (for example, K-fold).
 It then splits the data into K-folds and, for each point in the grid, calculates the test score for every split.
 The grid point with the highest average test score (i.e., test score averaged over all the splits) determines the values of the tunned hyper-parameters.
 GridSearchCV was used instead of RandomizedSearchCV because I noticed that the number of hyper-parameters that had any noticeable impact on the performance is relatively low, so performing an exhaustive search was still possible.

-One of the main disadvantages of DTs is that they are prone to overfitting, and, therefore, they should not be used with default hyper-parameters.
 After performing numerous hyper-parameter tunning trials (with cross-validation), it was found that the hyper-parameter whose tunning has a significant impact on the scores is the maximum depth.
 Also, in tunning, the search space for a parameter contained at least three values and, through trial and error, I ensured that the space is wide enough such that the final tunned value is lower/higher than (not equal to) the upper/lower bounds of the search space.
 Including all the features, the tunned decision tree has the following performance measures

 !["DTPerformance"](Performances/DTPerformances.png)<br/>